People Pay FAQs

 To enroll in People Pay, customers will log in to Online Banking and navigate to the Pay and Transfers tab and select Pay People.
 You will then be prompted to select and read the disclosure.
 Once you agree to the disclosure, you can continue to set up the accounts you would like to make payments from.
 You will receive an email with a confirmation code, and you will enter that code into the confirmation box at setup.
 After that – you’re all set to start paying people!

 This depends on the payment method chosen.
-Payments collected by debit card or PayPal are instantaneous; payments sent via ACH (bank account number) take one to three days; payments sent via check take up to seven days.
+Payments collected by debit card or PayPal are instantaneous; payments sent via ACH (bank account number) take one to three days.

 Only Superior National Bank customers can inquire about payments.
 We are unable to disclose payment information to non-SNB customers.